theboldtoken/bold-pool/README.md

-cryptonote-xmr-pool
+cryptonote-forknote-pool
 ====================

-High performance Node.js (with native C addons) mining pool for CryptoNote based coins such as Bytecoin, DuckNote, Monero, QuazarCoin, Boolberry, Dashcoin, etc..
+High performance Node.js (with native C addons) mining pool for Cryptonote based coins, created with the Forknote software such as Bytecoin, Dashcoin, etc..

 Comes with lightweight example front-end script which uses the pool's AJAX API.